openbmc/docs/community-membership.md

 are expected to remain active contributors to the community.

 **Defined by:** Listed on a current contributor license agreement.

+Once a developer consistently contributes to the project, based on expectations set by the Technical Oversight Forum, a developer may be granted "Active" status.
+This is granted for a 6 month period based on the contributions in the preceding 6 months.

+**Defined by:** Entry in a roll-call for the TOF election.

 ### Expectations